opticfluorine/sovereign/doc/tiles.md

 Tile Sprites
 ------------

-A tile sprite is a set of sprites together with a selection rule that determines the list of sprites to be drawn depending on the neighboring tile sprites.
+A tile sprite is a set of animated sprites together with a selection rule that determines the list of sprites to be drawn depending on the neighboring tile sprites.
 For example, a grass tile sprite might consist of an all-grass sprite together with semi-transparent border/corner grass sprites to be